aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 <h3>2.3.3 Claim a domain name then click “Next”</h3>

-Aragon Core uses the [Ethereum Name Service](https://ens.domains) (ENS) to assign names to organizations.
+Aragon uses the [Ethereum Name Service](https://ens.domains) (ENS) to assign names to organizations.

 !!! warning "Note"
     This name currently cannot be changed.